stadium-software/samples-upgrading/readme.md

 # Using and updating application repos

-Most [module repos](https://github.com/stadium-software/modules) are occasionally updated to fix bugs and add features.
+This document pertains to all repos listed on the [module repos](https://github.com/stadium-software/modules) page.

 ## Working with repos
 For all repos you want to use in a given applications, perform the following steps: